rloIV/rloIV/README.md

 ### 🤺

 # 🤖 Hi!
 I'm currently a Project Manager for a team of developers working on a GTA RP server.
 While I manage the project, I also love coding and learning more about cybersecurity and computer networks.
-In my free time, I work on a few personal projects, like the Discord bots I've built using Python and the discord.py library, which I share here as a hobby.
+In my free time, I work on a few personal projects, like the Discord bots I've built using Python and the discord.py library, which I share here as a hobby

 ## 🔧 Technologies & Tools